isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 Please refer to the [PSPM Act](https://sso.agc.gov.sg/Act/PSPMPMLTFA2019) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.

 You are strongly encouraged to register early, as the registration approval may take about 3 months.
-Dealers who continue to perform business activity without a valid Certificate of Registration from 9 October 2019 may face criminal penalties of up to S$75,000 in fines and/or up 3 years’ imprisonment
+Dealers who continue to perform business activity without a valid Certificate of Registration from 9 October 2019 may face criminal penalties of up to S$75,000 in fines and/or up to 3 years’ imprisonment.
 <br>

 ### The registration process